 Quinebaug Valley Community College maintains an open admissions policy, extending the opportunity for higher education to all who want to prepare more fully for effective participation in modern society.
 Students must be graduates of an approved secondary school, hold a state high school equivalency diploma (GED), or be certified as home-school completion.
-Prospective students who are not high school graduates and have not yet earned a state high school equivalency diploma must meet ability to benefit guidelines.
-Verification forms and further information may be obtained from the Admissions Office in Danielson or Willimantic.
+Prospective students who are not high school graduates and have not yet earned a state high school equivalency diploma must meet specific placement scores.

+Application Procedures

-Admission to some programs at the College may require a personal interview and/or special academic background.
-Acceptance to the College does not constitute acceptance into these specialized programs.
-Application Procedures Students interested in attending Quinebaug Valley Community College are encouraged to complete the application process as early as possible before the beginning of their intended semester and prior to registration.
+Students interested in attending Quinebaug Valley Community College are encouraged to complete the application process as early as possible before the beginning of their intended semester and prior to registration.

 Applications are available online, upon request from QVCC, and from the guidance offices at high schools in the region.
 They can also be downloaded from the College's website.
 Call (860) 412-7220 or write to the QVCC Admissions Office, 742 Upper Maple Street, Danielson, CT 06239.
-A \$20.00 nonrefundable application fee must accompany the completed application form.
+A \$20.00 non-refundable application fee must accompany the completed application form.